 9. Dinner will taste even better after your SUP workout.

-- Paddleboards are available for rent by the hour at the beach, La Nouvelle Plage, in Estavayer-le-Lac.
-Expect to pay around 20 chf per hour, per board.
-Contact them directly for hours of operation as services are limited in the off-season.
+Paddleboards are available for rent on the beach at La Nouvelle Plage in Estavayer-le-Lac on the shores of Lake Neuchatel.
+Expect to pay around 20 CHF per hour, per board.

 Visit the Alphasurf page directly for current rates, opening hours, etc. They offer dorm-style lodging and other water sports.
 Inquire directly with them for info about guided tours in the nearby wetlands and other activities in the region.

 La Plage Restaurant is right between the campground and the beach area with SUP rentals.

 Looking for more cool things to do in Neuchatel?